 Happiness was an orderly passion then, never chaotic, a perennial feeling that lasted long.
 I still savor the moment of the yearly treat to a single Cadbury’s Five Star chocolate, conditional on getting good marks for the final exam for the grade.
 The tacit edict of conditionality meant, no chocolate treats in between, no matter what.
 I had the feeling of achievement, a rhythm of joy repeated in a cycle, the zest alive in all respects until the next year.
 A bite of chocolate meant scaling the peak of success and accomplishment, a sublimity, not a material to be surfeited with.
 The taste, a hard-earned bliss and not an indulgence.
 Though I never possessed the mastery of self-restraint against the tantalizing sight of it, rules were hallowed in a stern upbringing and I wilfully followed them jolly well.
 The consumerist and materialistic culture had no place in that world, a modest milieu that stressed a familiar ‘make-do-and-mend’ groove.

-Getting along with someone was an undemanding exercise.
-And the accompanying rapture was different.
+The accompanying rapture was different.
 It was not facile, it had a certain depth and it never went dry.
 It was not just happiness, but happiness fortified with faith, though the halo was discreet then.
 While struggling to compete, to hurriedly climb the different ladders, this cardinal asset seems to have been left behind.
 Not sure whether it had been a leap of faith or a stretch of inanity, to have thought of it as an enduring patrimony in the present times of avarice, puffed up egotism, one-upmanship and calculated grandstanding.

 No amount of excesses could bring back the warmth of the lost spring.
 Turning back to the distant dream is a no-win, on a rock-strewn road.
 The vast space has now shrunken to a twilit zone with restricted access, and the self a shadow that has condensed unto itself.